ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-02-aws-sysops-security.md

 * Security Groups - firewall port filtering at the instance level renamed; allows filtering inbound and outbound; return traffic is allowed so it is state-ful; supports allow rules only

 * Network Access Control List - firewall port filtering at the subnet level renamed; allows filtering inbound and outbound; return traffic is not specifically allowed so it is stateless; Each ACL rule has a number and rules are evaluated ascending; Best practice is to create rule numbers by 5 so other rules can be added later; Once rules are added all other traffic is denied by default.
 A network ACL overrides security groups.
 Only 1 ACL per subnet and each subnet MUST have an ACL.
+Unlike IAM or Security groups in a Network ACL an explicit Deny CAN override an explicit Allow if allow is a higher rule number.

 ## Security Credentials